Gwanjoong-kim/img2tree2text_nar/README.md

 # img2tree2text_nar
-Get tree structure from document image and get text from structure and image
+Get tree structure from document image and get text from structure and image with Non autoregressive decoding.